 Health care providers use blood tests to detect viral hepatitis in their patients.
 The virus can be detected even if a person has no symptoms.
 In the case of HBV, the test result can help determine if a person has been infected and, if not, whether he or she would benefit from vaccination.
 If an antibody test is positive for HCV, a follow-up test must be done to confirm current infection.

 Treatment for viral hepatitis varies.
 There is no treatment for HAV infection, but almost all people who get HAV recover completely and do not have any lasting liver damage, although they may feel sick for months.
-However, a substantial number of adults with HCV infection will need hospitalization for supportive care.
 Both chronic HBV and HCV can be treated with antiviral medications.
 For HBV, treatment can delay or limit the effects of liver damage.
 Many people infected with HCV experience clearance of the virus as a result of treatment.
 Newly approved treatments are shorter, have fewer side effects, and may be more effective.

 Coinfection with viral hepatitis may also complicate the treatment and management of HIV infection.
-Because viral hepatitis infection is often serious in people with HIV infection and may lead to liver damage more quickly, CDC recommends that all people with HIV infection be tested for HBV and HCV, CDC also recommends that everyone born during 1945-1965 should be tested at least once for HCV, no matter what their HCV risk.
+Because viral hepatitis infection is often serious in people with HIV infection and may lead to liver damage more quickly, CDC recommends that all people with HIV infection be tested for HBV and HCV, CDC also recommends that everyone born during 1945-1965 should be tested at least once for HCV.

 HIV/HBV and HIV/HCV coinfections can be effectively treated in many people, but treatment is complex, and people with coinfection should look for health care providers with expertise in the management of both HIV infection and viral hepatitis.